 Step 5:

-Post your resume/CV on all these sites
+Post your resume/CV on relevant websites

 Step 6: